 When we develop software, we need to have to learn to code but only learning to code, we can’t develop software in a systematic and professional way because coding/programming is a part of software development.
 To develop software, we have to follow many other steps includes Planning, requirements gathering, design documents, coding and programming, testing, and maintenance.

 Let’s an example of building life cycle,

 - First customer comes to you for developing a building (like school, college, home, shopping mall, etc.) then what do we do?

-- We can’t just develop building because if we don’t know what our customer wants than how can we develop any building.
+- We can’t just develop a building because if we don’t know what our customer wants then how can we develop any building.

 - So first we talk to the customer and collect the requirements from the customer.

-- After that, we create a building design means architecture or blueprint on a paper or on a computer.
+- After that, we create a building design means architecture or blueprint on paper or on a computer.

 - Then we develop the building through builders.